 The early 1980s were a very different time.
 Things were so different, a teen of today would scarcely recognize the culture or the nation.
 Motley Crue was formed in 1981, and they promptly recorded Too Fast for Love, and then went on a tour of Canada.

 Everyone in the band was a huge fan of punk rock music, and though their music wasn't really punk, as it was a tad more musically complex, they dressed like punk musicians.
 They'd be arrested at a Canadian airport for their studded leather outfits.
 They wore those to the airport where the clothes were considered weaponry.
 Vince Neil was also arrested for carrying a bag full of pornographic magazines.

-was released in September of 1983.
+Shout at the Devil was released in September of 1983.
 It would sell five million records, and Motley Crue would become one of the bands the growing Christian hysteria movement would focus on.
-Persons like Tipper Gore, and many a travelling preacher, this being before an internet, would talk about how the band, and others, were trying to introduce children to Satanism.
-Shout at the Devil
+People like Tipper Gore would talk about how the band and others were trying to introduce children to Satanism.

 Whiskey, Motorcycles, and Strip Clubs

 Shout at the Devil was almost universally panned by critics.
 It was called a jumble of Aerosmith and Kiss cliches.
 One can see where that idea would be somewhat valid, but it missed the mark.
 Another person said the point of the thing was to provide cheap thrills to jaded teens.
 Okay, that's what it did.
 Motley Crue was not making music for critics, but for adolescents and young adults who wanted a bit of rebellion and something to party to.